 Went “out on the town” for the night, which translated mostly to wandering in and out of the shops and pubs near the lake.
 Made for quite a merry evening in the end. :)

-which was gorgeous--especially the library.
+The second day we set off to visit the Festetics Palace in Keszthely, which was gorgeous--especially the library.
 It was spectacular--right out of “Beauty and the Beast”.
 Lots of artwork and history--quite glamorous.
 There was also a tour of the famous wine cellar, and yes, wine tasting.
 I was instructed how to hold the glass (i was doing it wrong!!!), sniff, ‘swish’, etc. Definitely a cultural experience in and of itself.

 Lunch nearby, then we made it to Haviz, a “medicinal lake” which was filled with lily pads and other floating matter--it smelled funny and kind of freaked us all out a few minutes after we got in.
 We emerged soon afterwards, and as we sat on the bank we saw a snake swim by--yikes!